Navya0203/Abstractive-Text-Summarization-Using-RNN-and-Transformers/README.md

 ### Checkpoints

 As the model checkpoints were about 3GB we couldnt add them to the repo.
-Hence the link to acess them. https://drive.google.com/drive/folders/18zteggWePbrnLoqO1J_YTrO7ABYEycwy?usp=sharing https://drive.google.com/drive/u/0/folders/1V8XbXvDASKm8ewP4pdcSTeHBas43HU3p
+Hence is the link to acess them. https://drive.google.com/drive/folders/18zteggWePbrnLoqO1J_YTrO7ABYEycwy?usp=sharing https://drive.google.com/drive/u/0/folders/1V8XbXvDASKm8ewP4pdcSTeHBas43HU3p